OsiriX-Foundation/karnak/README.md

 ##### Karnak

-Execute the maven command `mvn clean install` in the root directory of the project.
+Execute the maven command `mvn clean install -P production` in the root directory of the project.

 # Run Karnak

-To launch the UI, execute the maven command `mvn spring-boot:run -f mvc` in the root directory of the project.
+To configure and run Karnak with docker-compose, see [karnak-docker](https://github.com/OsiriX-Foundation/karnak-docker).

 # Debug Karnak

 ## Debug in IntelliJ

- - Launch the docker needed for Karnak (see "Configure locally Mainzelliste and Postgres database with docker-compose")
+ - Launch the components needed by Karnak (see below "Configure locally Mainzelliste and Postgres database with docker-compose")
  - Enable Spring and Spring Boot for the project
  - Create a Spring Boot launcher from main of StartApplication.java
     - Working Directory must be the mvc directory